Information Risk and Security Policy FAQ

 espionage.
 In the absence of a reasonably comprehensive policy framework, your policy coverage is likely to have more holes than Swiss cheese.

 For some obscure reason, corporate policies are often drafted in a stilted pseudo-legal style that makes them hard for ordinary people to

 comprehend.
 Do we really need to be told there are “three (3) requirements” that “include, but are not limited to, the following ...”?

 What’s wrong with “for example”, for example?

 Instead of having to wade through pages and pages of mumbo-jumbo, or navigate a minefield of TLAs (Three Letter Acronyms) and obscure technology terms, wouldn’t it be nice to be find out why a given

 security policy exists i.e. the background/business context succinctly outlining the information risks it addresses?

 Add to that the general decline in standards of English grammar and spelling (despite the valiant efforts of non-native speakers), and soon we reach the point where policies verge on being unreadable.
 Is it any

 wonder, then, that workers often don’t bother at all, or if they do their interpretations may be rather different to what was intended?

-Security policies that were drafted by various people at various times for various reasons, and may have been updated later by others, tend to drift apart
+Policies that were drafted by various people at various times for various reasons, and may have been updated later by others, tend to drift apart as they

 Security-related obligations or expectations are often scattered across the organization, partly on the corporate intranet (typically in several different